diegodinizf/House-Rocket/README.md

-# House Rocket - Insights Project
+# House Sales - Insights Project

 In this link it's presented a Dashboard with the results of this project: https://diegodinizf-house-roc-streamlit-reportstreamlit-dashbord-t2tc14.streamlitapp.com/